php-dev-br/laravel-doc-pt-br/queues.md

     php artisan migrate

-Then, when running your [queue worker](#running-the-queue-worker), you can specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:work` command.
-If you do not specify a value for the `--tries` option, jobs will only be attempted once:
+Then, when running your [queue worker](#running-the-queue-worker), you should specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:work` command.
+If you do not specify a value for the `--tries` option, jobs will be attempted indefinitely:

     php artisan queue:work redis --tries=3